-Above: Any way, some 15 years ago the small scrub you see growing next to the base of this Ficus arrived out of now were, and it has since then lived as it’s partner on this rock.
-I only had to cut the to long stems every now and then, to keep the growth in check.
+Above: Anyway, some 15 years ago the small scrub you see growing next to the base of this Ficus arrived out of now were, and it has since then lived as it’s partner on this rock.
+I only had to cut them too long stems every now and then, to keep the growth in check.
 But this time I decided to remove most of it completely from the back side of this rock, because during all these years this scrub had completely overgrown most of the roots on the back side, with a thick layer of old and new plant stems, covering them just like a thick layer of soil would have don!
 It was actually the first time, in a long time, I could see these roots on the backside.
-And to my surprise I discovered something that proves the theory that says: that roots exposed to light and air, grow faster and thicker.
-Now I know that there are more roots on the frond side than there are on the back side, but if you look at the close up of the front and back side, I think, the difference in the thickness is to much to ignore!
+And to my surprise, I discovered something that proves the theory that says: that roots exposed to light and air, grow faster and thicker.
+Now I know that there are more roots on the front side than there are on the back side, but if you look at the close up of the front and back side, I think, the difference in the thickness is too much to ignore!

 Above: Front side of the tree.
 All roots are at least twice as thick as the ones on the back!

 Above: Thinner and much weaker roots on the back side.
 The black area you can still see on the rock between the roots are the remains from the scrubs I removed.
 I find this difference truly remarkable and that is why I wanted to share it with you all!
 What do you think?